Arsenal transfer news: Record Rice bid, Timber and Xhaka latest

 Declan Rice

 With Manchester City making a late push in the race for Rice, Arsenal fans had grown increasingly nervous after months of speculation had strongly linked the West Ham player to the Gunners.
 However, Manchester City have now ended their pursuit of the talented defensive midfielder, reopening a clear but costly path for Arsenal to secure West Ham’s signature.
 The Gunners’ bid for Rice is rumored to have reached a staggering £105 million, potentially making him the most expensive British transfer of all time.
-The North London club appear determined to sign the West Ham defensive midfielder at any cost, aiming to solidify their midfield for years to come.
+According to Sky Sports, a deal between the two clubs has been agreed with the payment structure the only detail holding up the deal from being finalised.

 Jurrien Timber

 Beyond Declan Rice, the 22-year-old Jurrien Timber seems to be the top target on Arsenal’s wishlist.
 The Dutch national, who featured in all 34 matches of the Eredivisie for Ajax in the past season, would bring immense versatility and much-needed depth to Arsenal’s back line.
 During the previous season, Arsenal’s form suffered greatly following the injury of their star French centre-back, William Saliba.
 Signing a player like Timber who can also play right-back would hopefully prevent a similar crisis from occurring.
-Negotiations between Ajax and Arsenal are progressing, with the transfer fee being the primary point of discussion.
-While the exact fee hasn’t been specified, BBC Sport reports that it is believed that Ajax are seeking slightly more than the £30 million Arsenal have put on offer Personal terms do not appear to be an issue, as the young Dutchman is eager to make the move to North London.
+Negotiations between Ajax and Arsenal are progressing, though, with De Telegraaf reporting that a £40m deal has been agreed between the two clubs.
+Personal terms do not appear to be an issue, as the young Dutchman is eager to make the move to North London.

 Thomas Partey